Guidelines for new name proposals

 Personal names

-The APC will consider the naming of features after individuals who have demonstrable evidence of:
+The APC will only consider the naming of features after individuals who have demonstrable evidence of the following criteria.

-- Sustained and exceptional contribution to scientific understanding and/or life in the Antarctic.
+- Significant and exceptional contribution to scientific understanding and/or life in the Antarctic.

 - Major contributions to Antarctic matters.